gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   sized result, for example a function returning an unconstrained String.
 There are two ways in which this secondary stack is allocated.

-  For most targets, the secondary stack is growing on demand and is allocated as a chain of blocks in the heap.
+  For most targets, the secondary stack grows on demand and is allocated as a chain of blocks in the heap.
 The -D option is not very relevant.
 It only give some control over the size of the allocated blocks (whose size is the minimum of the default secondary stack size value,